sissi-s-artlife/A_void/README.md

 This project includes:
 - A Python program prompting users for text input.
-- A function to check for the presence of 'e'.
+- A function to counts the 'e'.
-- A display message indicating if 'e' was found.
+- A display that shows the statistics of letter 'e' which was found in the text.
 - Reflection on how constraints influence language.

 ## Getting Started